AlisonYao/2020SummerResearch_ChineseResDatabase/README.md

 14. STREET2_STREET: correspond to column 'STREET2', this shows the street name; some may also be the specific location name, like university
 15. STREET2_TYPE: correspond to column 'STREET2', this shows whether it is street ,road, or avenue, etc.
 16. STREET2_ROOM: correspond to column 'STREET2', this shows room number or flat number
+17. HOMETOWN_NEW: correspond to column 'HOMETOWN', this correct the misspelling and organizes the string format.
+Some error may still exist since manual check hasn't finished yet

 In file you_xu.py, each function deal with one column, as following:
 1. 'clean_entry_date(sheet)': clean the column 'ENTRYDATE'; output column 'ENTRYDATE_YEAR', 'ENTRYDATE_MONTH', 'ENTRYDATE_DAY' in csv file